itsrafsanjani/react-age-calculator/README.md

-# vite-react-tailwindcss starter
+# React Age Calculator

-a simple and clean starter for those who wants to start the project right way without any hassle.
+A simple and clean age calculator made with React, Tailwind, Vite.

 ## Run it in your device